hosseinAghahosseini/CouchDB_LogAnalysis_and_Audit/README.md

-This Java app is a tool for Analysing Apache CouchDB's Log Files.
+This Java app is a tool for Filtering Apache CouchDB's Log Files.
-You can limit the date and level of the log records and save it into an ArrayList of logs.
+You can limit the date and level of the log records and save it into an ArrayList of logs or into a new File.
-Features like selecting ip addresses or HTML methods will be added soon.
+Also this app features a GUI For doing this.